The Spirit Photo Craze

 Mumler built a brisk business taking spirit photos including a famous image of Mary Lincoln with her martyred husband, Abraham, standing behind her.
 Mumler did very well until he accidently included images of people still very much alive and walking around on the streets of Boston in some of his photographs and he was exposed as a fraud.
 In spite of Mumler’s fall from grace spirit photography had gained traction and continued to be a much debated topic throughout the late nineteenth and early twentieth centuries.
 Among the most ardent supporters was Sir Arthur Conan Doyle while one of the most strident critics was Harry Houdini.

-The woman who has magically appeared, Jno Nicholson, and Nethery are not well remembered, but in certain circles Frank Foster is still known.
-He was a renowned spiritualist from Grand Rapids, Michigan and he had a following of believers around the turn of the 20th century.
+We don’t have much information about the woman, Jno Nicholson, or Nethery.
+However, in certain circles, Frank Foster is still known.
+He was a renowned spiritualist from Grand Rapids, Michigan.
+He had a following of believers around the turn of the 20th century.
 In his book, Photographing the Invisible: Practical Studies in Spirit Photography, (1911) Phil Coates cites a number of spirit photos taken by Foster as well as “spirited” stories.
-By 1904, Foster had been traveling the country and producing spirit photos for approximately 40 years.
+By 1904, Foster had travelled the country and produced spirit photos for approximately 40 years.
 In the Coates book there is a lengthy interview with Judge Levi Mock of Bluffton describing his experience with Foster.

-The date of the Wallace spirit photo is not known, but it probably dates from about 1904, the same time that Judge Mock was having his experiences with Foster.
-While it would be interesting to know who the mystery woman is, it is perhaps more intriguing to wonder why Henry met with Frank Foster in the first place, how they came to set up a photography session at the Blancherne, and what did Henry think of the results of this session.
+We don’t know the date of the Wallace spirit photo, but it probably dates from about 1904, the same time that Judge Mock was having his experiences with Foster.
+It would be interesting to know who the mystery woman is.
+Why did Henry met with Frank Foster in the first place?
+How they came to set up a photography session at the Blancherne?
+What did Henry think of the results of this session?
 When it came to spirit photography did he side with Sir Arthur Conan Doyle or Harry Houdini?
 If only Mrs. Herbine was still available!